gowthamrajk/ATM-System-with-Denominations/README.md

 - This is an application that Explains about the logical working of ATM System.
 - It has process for Denominations like [2000, 500, 200, 100]
+-
+**[Note: In future, its easy to manipute the code for much more denominations as 1000, 50, 20, 10, 5, 1]**

 - It has various features like..

 **- Deposit money**